 - Program Structure: 10 courses, comprised of four flexible core courses each in a key business domain and six electives

-- Class Schedule: Students can customize a schedule of daytime and evening classes Monday–Friday, while part-time students can take classes Monday–Thursday evening at 5:20 p.m. or 7:30 p.m.
+- Class Schedule: Students can customize a schedule of evening classes Monday–Thursday at 5:20 p.m. or 7:30 p.m.
 For Full-time students, a limited number of daytime courses may be available.